Great Horde: Great Horde and Lithuania versus Crimean Khanate and Muscovy (1486–1502)

 From 1486 to 1491, a conflict raged between the Sarai-based Great Horde and the Crimean Khanate, which had become a vassal state of the Ottoman Empire in 1475.
 The Muscovite prince Ivan III sided with Crimean khan Meñli I Giray, while Casimir IV Jagiellon of Lithuania and Poland allied himself with the Great Horde.
 The thus-caused Lithuanian–Muscovite War (1487–1494) was settled by a peace treaty and marriage alliance between Alexander Jagiellon of Lithuania and Helena of Moscow.

 From 1500 to 1502, the same two alliances fought a war after several Lithuanian princes defected to Muscovy, and Ivan III declared war on Alexander under the pretext that his daughter Helena had been forcibly converted to Catholicism despite the 1494 marital agreement that she could keep her Orthodox faith.

+Fall of the Great Horde (1502)

-Meanwhile, the Crimean Khanate subjugated what remained of the Great Horde, sacking Sarai in 1502.
-The Great Horde finally dissipated, and Lithuania thus lost its ally against Moscow.
+in 1502, the Crimean Khanate subjugated what remained of the Great Horde, sacking Sarai in 1502.
+The Great Horde finally dissipated, remnants of the Great Horde were wiped out at the Battle of Samara River by the Moldavian-Crimean army, and Lithuania thus lost its ally against Moscow.
 Lithuania and Muscovy agreed to a truce in 1503, bringing more territorial gains for the latter.
 After seeking refuge in Lithuania, Sheikh Ahmed, the last khan of the Horde, died in prison in Kaunas some time after 1504.
 According to other sources, he was released from the Lithuanian prison in 1527.